 If you send too many proposals without client response, your Upwork can suspend accounts as well.
 So be careful.

 For old projects client may not be actively looking for somebody or may have found someone else on some other freelancing site.
 Whatever be the reason, try to apply for jobs that are posted recently instead of trying to dig deeper.

 10. Sleepover your proposals

-Don’t wake up one day to apply for 10 jobs.
+Don’t wake up one day to apply for ten jobs.

 Be consistent and set a maximum daily limits on the number of proposals you want to be writing.

 One to two proposal per day is good enough.

-In fact, you won’t have the number of Upwork connects needed to apply to more than one or two projects on a consistent basis.
-Actually, you don’t need to be applying to so many projects either.
+You won’t have the number of Upwork connects needed to apply to more than one or two projects consistently.
+You don’t need to apply to many projects either.